Victor-33/42-Born2beRoot/README.md

 <img width="797" alt="Captura de pantalla 2022-07-13 a las 20 17 24" src="https://user-images.githubusercontent.com/66915274/178803208-2969acae-3fa7-423e-8a3c-bb7c76eff824.png">

-27 We select the ```No``` option since we don't want developers to see our statistics even if they are anonymous.
+27 Select the ```No``` option since we don't want developers to see our statistics even if they are anonymous.

 <img width="796" alt="Captura de pantalla 2022-07-13 a las 20 21 54" src="https://user-images.githubusercontent.com/66915274/178803926-a4efbc70-f3e2-4e6c-9809-9152478d8237.png">